 Earnslaw Burn Track

-Getting There Earnslaw Burn Track
+Getting There

 The Track and Timings Earnslaw Burn Track

 On the topo map, the track looks like a reasonably straightforward sidle and you only gain around 500m elevation overall.
 However, on the ground you’re either going up, going down, picking your way up/down/over tree roots, crossing little streams in gullies, hopping over logs, rocks, boulders or mud, balancing, scrambling up, stepping down, sliding down, avoiding drops, clinging to branches or bits of foliage.. or all those at once.
+Most people I spoke with on the track when I walked (January 2022) said the tramp took much longer than expected.

 Earnslaw Burn Car Park into the Forest

-The track was well marked and easy to follow.
-After the first 45 minutes or so it became more tree – rooty and a little slower going.
+The track was well-marked and easy to follow.
+After the first 45 minutes or so it became more tree-rooty and a little slower going.
 There was nothing too difficult in the first hour, and at 8.50 am there was a nice viewpoint looking up the valley.

 I arrived at the first river marked on the topo map at 9.45 am.
 Shortly afterwards, after a sketchy little gully, I lost the track momentarily whilst not paying attention to the markers, and had to backtrack after finding myself perched on a little ledge above a drop nowhere to go.